Single-page apps #

 When the final_price formatter has been created, you can name it directly in your Design, along with the customer_group_prices list that you created in step 1:

-You can create globals for your customer groups, and formatters to reference these groups in your Clerk.io Designs using code like the example below.
-Be sure to replace INSERT_GROUP_ID_HERE with your group IDs.
+You can create globals for your customer group IDs, and formatters to retrieve the group pricess in your Clerk.io Designs, like the example below.
+Be sure to replace INSERT_GROUP_ID_HERE with a variable for retrieving the current group ID.

 globals: {